 - (a) ROW Administrative Design Review Permit.
 A "ROW administrative design review permit", subject to the Director's review and approval in accordance with this Policy, shall be required for all small wireless facilities and other infrastructure deployments located in whole or in part within the public rights-of-way. - (b) Exemptions.
-Notwithstanding anything in this Policy to the contrary, a ROW administrative design review permit shall not be required for: - (1) wireless facilities or other infrastructure deployments owned and operated by the City for its use;
+Notwithstanding anything in this Policy to the contrary, a ROW administrative design review permit shall not be required for:

-- (2) OTARD facilities; - (3) requests for approval to collocate, replace or remove transmission equipment at an existing wireless tower or base station submitted pursuant to Section 6409. - (c) Other Permits and Approvals.
+- (1) wireless facilities or other infrastructure deployments owned and operated by the City for its use; - (2) OTARD facilities; - (3) requests for approval to collocate, replace or remove transmission equipment at an existing wireless tower or base station submitted pursuant to Section 6409; or - (4) wireless facilities or other infrastructure deployments covered by a valid franchise, pole license or other encroachment agreement between the applicant and the City. - (c) Other Permits and Approvals.
 In addition to a ROW administrative design review permit, the applicant must obtain all other permits and regulatory approvals as may be required by any other federal, state or local government agencies, which includes without limitation any ministerial permits and/or other approvals issued by other City departments or divisions.
 All applications for ministerial permits submitted in connection with a proposed small wireless facility or other infrastructure deployment must contain a valid ROW administrative design review permit issued by the City for the proposed facility.
 Any application for any ministerial permit(s) submitted without such ROW administrative design review permit may be denied without prejudice.
 Any ROW administrative design review permit granted under this policy shall remain subject to all lawful conditions and/or legal requirements associated with such other permits or approvals.
-Furthermore, and to avoid potential confusion, an exemption from the ROW administrative design review permit requirement under Subsection 5(b) does not exempt the same wireless facilities or other infrastructure deployments from any other permits or approvals, which includes without limitation any ministerial permits from the City.
+Furthermore, and to avoid potential confusion, an exemption from the ROW administrative design review permit requirement under Section 5(b) does not exempt the same wireless facilities or other infrastructure deployments from any other permits or approvals, which includes without limitation any ministerial permits from the City.